Skip to main content

 Security Deposit Limit in Virginia

-There is a limit to how much landlords can charge a tenant for a security deposit in Virginia.
-The maximum amount must not exceed the equivalent of 2 months’ rent.
+There is a limit to how much landlords can charge a tenant for a security deposit as per Virginia security deposit laws.
+Virginia's security deposit limits state that the maximum security deposit amount must not exceed the equivalent of 2 months’ rent.

-If the monthly rent amount is, say $1,700, then you cannot require the tenant to pay anything more than $3,400 as a security deposit.
+If the monthly rent amount is, say $1,700, then you cannot require the Virginia tenant to pay anything more than $3,400 as a security deposit amount.

 Storage of Security Deposits

-Before 2014, the Virginia landlord tenant law required landlords to store their tenants’ deposits in accounts that bore interest.
+Before 2014, the Virginia landlord-tenant law required landlords to store their tenants’ security deposits in accounts that bore interest.
 The interest would be at a rate below the discount rate of the Federal Reserve.

-At that time, landlords would only need to make the payment to tenants who had lived in the property for at least 13 months.
-The interest payment was due to the tenant at the end of their lease term.
+Under the old residential landlord and tenant act, Virginia landlords and property owners would only need to make the payment to tenants who had lived in the property for at least 13 months.
+The interest payment was due to the tenant at the end of their rental agreement term.

-This is, however, not the case anymore.
-After 2014, this requirement to keep a tenant’s security deposit in an interest-bearing account was removed.
+This is, however, not the case anymore under Virginia law.
+After 2014, the security deposit laws that required a tenant’s security deposit to be in an interest-bearing account were removed.

-This means that you can keep it in a normal account, interest-bearing account, or even as a surety bond.
+This means that you can keep a security deposit amount in a normal account, interest-bearing account, escrow account, or even as a surety bond.
 The choice is entirely yours to make!

 Security Deposit Deductions